San Diego La Raza Blog

 The SDLRLA Scholarship Fund proudly announces the sixth year of its Bar Stipend Scholarship Program!
 The bar stipend is awarded to law students in their final year of study to assist with bar examination related expenses.
 In awarding bar stipends, the Fund will...read more

 "As a Northwestern Mutual Financial Representative, I focus my practice on successful professionals and businesses, helping to create, protect and manage their wealth.
-Professional women and their families are especially important to me, since I understand...read more
+Professional women and their families are especially important to me, since I understand that...read more

 SDLRLA's Annual Membership Mixer - January 20, 2015 5:30 p.m. - 7:30 p.m.
 Interested in getting involved with SDLRLA or connecting with its members?
 Please save the date for SDLRLA's Annual Membership Mixer to be held at Karina's new location in downtown San Diego....read more